Santa Parades and Winter Festivals in Southeastern New Brunswick

 Pickle Planet’s Parade Watching Tips

 Looking for another way to see Santa?
-He also takes reservations for visits at CF Champlain (starting Nov 17) & Bass Pro Shops (starting Nov 12)!
+He takes reservations for visits at Bass Pro Shops & he’ll be at Champlain Place again this year, too.

 Winter Festivals in New Brunswick